2018 Turkish presidential election: Nominations

 The Constitution of Turkey, amended following the 2017 constitutional referendum, allows any party with a parliamentary group (at least 20 MPs) to nominate a presidential candidate.
-This meant that the AKP, CHP, HDP, MHP and technically the İyi Party were eligible to automatically nominate candidates through parliament.
+This meant that the AK Party, CHP, HDP, MHP and technically the İyi Party were eligible to automatically nominate candidates through parliament.
 Meral Akşener, the İyi Party's leader and presidential candidate, opted to be nominated through signatures instead.
-The MHP, as part of the People's Alliance, did not field a candidate and announced support for the AKP candidate Recep Tayyip Erdoğan.
+The MHP, as part of the People's Alliance, did not field a candidate and announced support for the AK Party candidate Recep Tayyip Erdoğan.
 The CHP formally nominated Muharrem İnce and the HDP nominated Selahattin Demirtaş.
 The remaining candidates were required to collect at least 100,000 signatures.

 Voters were able to give signatures to their preferred presidential candidate between 4 May and 9 May at their local electoral council branch.
 They were only permitted to nominate one candidate.
-The number of signatures needed to formally become a candidate was 100,000.
 Seven candidates applied to the YSK to seek nomination by signatures, with three applications being rejected due to insufficient paperwork.
 As a result, the remaining four successful applicants were as follows.